milmundosencomun/mml.ink/README.md

 ## How to add a short link

-1. Open [baml.yaml](./baml.yaml) and use Github's built-in editor to add a line under `urls:` that looks something like this:
+1. Open [baml.yaml](./baml.yaml) and click the pencil icon on the right to open Github's built-in editor.
+2. Add a line under `urls:` that looks something like this:

 ```
   ig: https://www.instagram.com/bushwickayudamutua/